 Also known as tubal anastomosis, our surgeons can reintroduce the fallopian tubes, open them up, and restore a woman’s fertility which will allow her to become a mother once again.

 Most women who undergo tubal ligation, or surgical sterilization, do so with the intention of not having any more children.
 However, sometimes a shift in circumstances can influence a woman to change her mind and decide she wants to become pregnant again.
 Fortunately, medical technology provides certain options that can make this possible, one of which is tubal ligation reversal.
-Our Sacramento-area practice, Northern California Fertility Medical Center, offers this procedure, medically known as tubal anastomosis, to restore a woman’s fertility and allow her to become a mother once again.
+Northern California Fertility Medical Center, offers this procedure, medically known as tubal anastomosis, to restore a woman’s fertility and allow her to become a mother once again.

 Prior to a tubal ligation reversal, couples must undergo a series of tests to ensure that additional issues will not interfere with achieving conception after the surgical procedure.
 Blood tests will be used to ensure that ovulation is still taking place and a hysterosalpingogram (a test that involves the introduction of an X-ray-sensitive dye into the uterus and an examination of its progress outward into the fallopian tubes) is performed.
 This ensures that no scarring or additional blockages exist in the fallopian tubes that may prevent the surgery from being successful.
 The male partner will be asked to undergo semen analysis as well.